wadevenz/FEB24-T1A1-Workbook/T1_workbook.md

 ### **_Question 4: Describe the features of interpreters and compilers and how they are different._**

-    Source code written in high level programming languages makes it easier for a programmer to use and understand, however computers operate in binary or a low level language, therefore code needs to be converted for programs to be executed.
+    Source code written in high level programming languages makes it easier for a programmer to use and understand, however computers operate in binary or a low level language, therefore code needs to be converted for programs to be executed (baeldung, 2024)

     Compilers convert source code to machine or (object) code before executing a program.
-The language only need to be compiled once, which is slower to initially analyse, however more efficient to run as the language has already been converted to machine code and doesn't need to persistently put load on the server.
+The language only need to be compiled once, which is slower to initially analyse, however more efficient to run as the language has already been converted to machine code and doesn't need to persistently put load on the server (Sassi, 202).

-    Interpreters act a bit differntly as they directly convert and execute source code during program runttime.
-There is minimal initial analysis delay, however the program does run slower as the language is being converted at each line.
+    Interpreters act a bit differently as they directly read and execute source code during program runttime, then convert to macine code for output (baeldung, 2024).
+However interpreters do run slower as the language is being converted at each line and it has to acces the RAM for interpretation, in comparison to compilers which only convert the language once (baedung, 2024).

     Compilers will identify errors and bugs as the code is compiled, and errors are required to be fixed prior to compilation being completed.